laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 This report measures all six operations end-to-end across five engines to make those tradeoffs explicit.

-## One collection, five engines
+## One shared dataset

-All five approaches read from the same LaminDB collection:
+All five approaches read from the same collection of parquet files:

 ```python
 import lamindb as ln
 collection = ln.Collection.get("K6X8Ejk3fjgAZT6h0000")  # 1000 Genomes CNV calls
 ```

-Three engines — Vanilla PyArrow, Polars, and DuckDB — read the source Parquet files in place.
+Three engines — PyArrow, Polars, and DuckDB — read the source Parquet files in place.
 Two — Iceberg and LanceDB — ingest the data into their own format before querying.

 ---

 ## Setup

 ::::::{tab-set}
-:::::{tab-item} Vanilla PyArrow
+:::::{tab-item} PyArrow
 `collection.open()` returns a lazy PyArrow dataset backed by S3.
 No data is read until a query is issued.

 ```python
 dataset = collection.open()   # lazy PyArrow dataset over the 6 shards
 ```

-Setup cost: 1 line, ~0s.
 :::::

 :::::{tab-item} Polars